Navigable maps of structural brain networks across species: Results

-The almost perfect success rates shown on Fig.~\ref{fig:panel_hyperbolic}(c) for GRH therefore suggest a deep, nontrivial relation between the connection probability given by Eq.~\eqref{eq:probability_of_connection_S1} and the structure of the connectomes.
-Although the Euclidean distances do encode structural information (see Figs.~\ref{fig:panel_euclidean}(c)--(d) and Ref.~\cite{Kaiser2004,Vertes2012}), Fig.~\ref{fig:panel_euclidean}(d) shows that this information is not complete and varies from one species to another.
-Additionally, while the degrees of nodes play an important role in Eq.~\eqref{eq:probability_of_connection_S1} via the \textit{masses} of nodes (or equivalently their radial position), Fig.~\ref{fig:panel_other_models} shows that such information is not sufficient to obtain a geometrical representation where the structure is fully reflected in the coordinates of nodes for all species.
-Interestingly, Fig.~\ref{fig:panel_hyperbolic}(c) indicates that the remaining quantity---the angular separation $\Delta\theta$ in Eq.~\eqref{eq:probability_of_connection_S1} coined as a measure of similarity of nodes~\cite{Papadopoulos2012}---is able to fill the gap and compensate for missing information.
-Altogether these results suggest 1) that other factors are at play in the existence of connections and should not be ignored, and 2) that the hyperbolic distance as obtained via our embedding procedure offers a meaningful effective distance taking into account these unknown factors.
-Indeed, Fig.~\ref{fig:panel_hyperbolic}(b) shows that Euclidean and hyperbolic distances tend to be correlated, but the striking difference between the success rates of GRE and GRH implies that distances in hyperbolic space are not a mere translation of the distances in Euclidean space.
-As a corollary, the geometrical representation in hyperbolic space as in Fig.~\ref{fig:panel_hyperbolic}(a) offers a meaningful way to visualize and compare connectomes.
+Altogether, these results suggest that the hyperbolic distance obtained via our embedding procedure offers a meaningful effective distance as an aggregated measure of all factors that determine the likelihood of connections.
+Indeed, \nameref{fig:hyp_dist_vs_euclid_dist} shows that Euclidean and hyperbolic distances tend to be correlated, but the striking difference between the success rates of GRE and GRH implies that distances in hyperbolic space are not a mere translation of the distances in Euclidean space.
+As a corollary, the geometrical representation in hyperbolic space, as in Fig.~\ref{fig:panel_hyperbolic}(a), offers a quantitatively meaningful way to visualize and compare the structure of connectomes.